Frequently Asked Questions

 What property types do you lend on?

-General Residential, Commercial properties: Office, Retail, Mixed-use, Industrial, Multi-family, 1-4 units.
+Business Purpose Residential, Commercial properties: Office, Retail, Mixed-use, Industrial, Multi-family, 1-4 units.
 Etc. Check if not listed.

 What is your minimum/maximum loan amount?